 Our Boys & Girls Club wants to develop a way for the community to know what is happening in and around the Club.
 Through this new “Stay in the Loop” email campaign, community members will receive emails periodically from our Club keeping them up-to-date on Club member highlights, Club events, and important dates.
 It takes a community, and we want to ensure that ours is in-the-loop!
 If you would like to Stay in the Loop, click here!

 The Back-the-Kids campaign is an annual fundraising initiative by the Boys & Girls Clubs of America.
 It aims to support the organization’s mission of helping young people reach their full potential by providing resources and programs, especially during after-school hours.
+Click here to become a supporter.

 To ensure that we can reach you quickly and keep you updated on important information, please make sure your contact details are current with our Boys & Girls Clubs.